 2. Find a well ventilated place, preferably outdoors on a warm sunny day so that the top coat will dry faster.
 Refrain from spraying top coat on a rainy or cold day because it can produce white stains on your Gunpla model especially when using Mr Hobby brand top coat spray cans.
 In contrast, white stains are comparatively rare when using industrial paint cans.
 Some guides recommend that you spray inside your comfort room because it has the least dust in the house, but you should never do that!
 Especially if you don’t have ventilation, the spray fumes will become trapped inside your room—this is extremely hazardous to your lungs!
 And on top of which, you might get your mirror blurred!
 You can find a generic spray painting guide here:

 3. If you really want to spray indoors, either buying or creating a spray booth so that you can reroute the harmful fumes outside the room is probably the best option.
-You can use this guide to make one if you want.

 4. After preparing your Gunpla model, set up a flat, even surface (A small table or platform) where you can place it in order to spray.
 Don’t forget to put newspapers on it to keep it clean!